tomordonez/reading/steve-jobs-bio/README.md

 beautiful $6,000 black box with no OS.
 They start to run out of money.

 ## Chapter 19: Pixar

+Steve buys the computer animation division of Lucas Films for $10M and calls it Pixar.
+Tries to control the company and clashes with one of the founders who ends up leaving.
+Also tries to sell the software/hardware as a publishing desktop but it is too expensive.
+With Lasseter they create a short for SIGGRAPH that gives them an Academy award nomination.
+Now Steve has $50M of his own money in Pixar, about more than half from selling all his Apple shares.
+They layoff and Pixar is losing money.
+Also NeXT is not doing great.
+They do a Hail Mary pass and create a short Tin Toy that wins an Academy Award.

 ## Chapter 20: A regular guy
 ## Chapter 21: Family man
 ## Chapter 22: Toy story